amaiya/ktrain/FAQ.md

 ### How do I install ktrain on a Windows machine?

-Here are detailed instructions for getting started with *ktrain* and TensorFlow on a Windows 10 computer:
+Here are detailed instructions for getting started with *ktrain* and TensorFlow on a Windows 10 computer.

+#### Installation on Windows

 1. Download and Install the [Miniconda Python distribution](https://docs.conda.io/en/latest/miniconda.html).
 You will most likely want the **Python 3.8 Miniconda3 Windows 64-bit**.
 2. Download and Install the [Microsft Visual C++ Redistributable](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads)